-There are many Webhosting companies out there, and everyone have their pros and cons.
-I mostly deal with Webhosting for WordPress, and when it comes to shared hosting, there are many companies which offers top notch hosting for WordPress blog.
-Bluehost is one of those hosting companies, that have created a name for themselves with outstanding server performance.
-Today, I will be sharing a complete review of Bluehost hosting, and why you should opt for this particular hosting.
+There are many Webhosting companies out there, and each one has its pros and cons.
+I mostly deal with webhosting for WordPress, and when it comes to shared hosting, there are many companies which offer top notch hosting for a WordPress blog.
+Bluehost is one such hosting company.

-Being a blogger I know, one of the thing which we look in a webhosting is:
+Being a blogger, I know that some of the things we look for in a web hosting service are:

-Bluehost offers various hosting packages like shared hosting, VPS hosting, WordPress managed hosting and dedicated hosting.
-Their shared hosting package is perfect for your new blog, and if you have an existing WordPress blog with good traffic, I suggest you to use their managed WordPress hosting.
-Before I share review of Bluehost, let me start with the basics.
-As a WordPress blogger, when ever I evaluate a hosting company, I measure it on few parameters:
+Bluehost offers various hosting packages including shared hosting, VPS hosting, WordPress managed hosting and dedicated hosting.
+Their shared hosting package is perfect for your new blog, but if you have an existing WordPress blog with good traffic, I suggest you use their managed WordPress hosting.

 - Hosting optimized for WordPress

 - Ease of use